-Internet Explorer is now properly configured and NTLM authentication should work.
-Users do not have to authenticate with Kerio Control credentials.
+Internet Explorer should now be correctly configured, and NTLM authentication should work.
+This means that the users do not have to authenticate with Kerio Control credentials.

 If NTLM does not work, you may have problems with Kerio Control server name.
-In this case:
+In this case, follow these steps:

 - Go to Tools > Internet Options.

 - Click the Security tab.